Family Day Trips from Paris: Versailles, Giverny, and Disneyland in a Day

 Why It Works

 Giverny is Claude Monet's house and gardens, the place where he painted the water lilies.
-It is the most beautiful flower garden you can visit in Europe, and kids find it as enchanting as adults do because the bridge over the lily pond, the wisteria tunnels, and the explosion of color are sensory delights, not facts to memorize.
+It's the most beautiful flower garden you can visit in Europe, and kids find it as enchanting as adults do because the bridge over the lily pond, the wisteria tunnels, and the explosion of color are sensory delights, not facts to memorize.

 The town itself - tiny, two streets - has a wonderful kid-friendly Impressionist Museum across from the Monet house, an excellent creperie, and free playgrounds.
 The whole visit is a half-day if you go early.